akansha-1202/Next.js/nextjs_basics/README.md

 - Catch-all routes (localhost:3000/docs/feature1/concept1)[...params].js and useRouter()
 - Navigate from the UI using Link component
 - Programmatically navigating b/w pagaes using useRouter()
+- Custom 404 page with all necessary styling (404.js)

 ### Link